muneneg/jmunene.github.io/_posts/2018-12-17-digital-tools-scripting-tips.md

 7. Script in ONE language first, once the tool has been tested, you can now go ahead and add the translations.
 8. Write the questions in a way that is easily read and understood.
 9. Break up the large repeat groups or questions with long choice lists into smaller ones.
+10. Test smaller bits of your script as you keep building up.

 **Test the questionnaire**